AbdullahAbuAjwa/CalculateAge/README.md

 # CalculateAge
-app to calculate age by years, months and days, and the remaining months and days for the next birthday.
+App to calculate age by years, months and days, and the remaining months and days for the next birthday.